Approximate Equivariance in Reinforcement Learning: EXPERIMENTS

 \paragraph{Results}

 Figure~\ref{fig:dmc_curves} show the total episode reward over training.
 As expected, we confirm that \texttt{NonEquiv} has much lower sample efficiency than the models with a symmetry bias.
 In the \texttt{repeat\_action} and \texttt{reflect\_action} variants of Acrobot, \texttt{ApproxEquiv} significantly outperforms \texttt{ExactEquiv} and \texttt{RPP}.
-It does slightly worse than \texttt{ExactEquiv} on the \texttt{Reacher} domain but beats \texttt{RPP}, suggesting that our domain modifications were not ``severe'' enough to achieve incorrect equivariance.
+It does slightly worse than \texttt{ExactEquiv} on the \texttt{Reacher} domain but beats \texttt{RPP}, suggesting that the symmetry breaking we introduced was not strong enough to achieve incorrect equivariance.
 It is also possible that \texttt{ExactEquiv} can infer the symmetry breaking factors from the 3 frames of input, making the task a case of extrinsic equivariance where an equivariant model can succeed \cite{wang2022surprising}.
 In \texttt{CartPole} and \texttt{BallInCup}, all methods perform similarly and learn an optimal policy quickly.
 In domains with exact symmetry (\texttt{original}), our method \texttt{ApproxEquiv} performs similarly to \texttt{ExactEquiv}, showing there is no cost in performance by giving the model the ability to adapt to symmetry breaking in cases where it is not needed.
 This result supports Proposition 3.1 from \cite{wang2024discovering}, which proves that relaxed group convolutions initialized to be exactly equivariant stay exactly equivariant when trained with exact data symmetry.

 We visualize the relaxed weights of the first layers of the encoder and policy over all runs in Figure~\ref{fig:dmc_weights}.
 If these weights are equal, the model is equivariant; the more they differ the more the model has relaxed the symmetry constraint.
 For \texttt{Acrobot} and \texttt{CartPole}, the weights differ more for the modified domains than the original symmetric domain, especially for the encoder, while the policy weights vary more for the modified domains of \texttt{BallInCup}.
 This indicates the relaxed equivariant models have adapted to the symmetry breaking in the domains.